 2. Marjory Stoneman Douglas Wilderness, Florida

 This place is a wildlife paradise, offering opportunities to see almost every organism that lives in the Caribbean.
 The marsh water is filled with fish, bottle-nosed dolphins, sea turtles, sharks, manatees and alligators.
 Hundreds of colorful birds nest here as well - flamingos, roseate spoonbills, egrets, herons, pelicans, cranes, hawks, ibis, storks, frigate birds, kites and skimmers.
 Boaters can access Florida Bay and the remarkable Wilderness Waterway, a 99-mile marine trail that journeys through Everglades City, Ten Thousand Islands and Flamingo.
 The Marjory Stoneman Douglas Wilderness lies inside Everglades National Park, and is named for the woman who was a strong advocate for the protection of the national park.

-photo: Everglades National Park. credit: Flickr, Joe Parks.
+photo: Everglades National Park. credit: Joe Parks, flickr.

 3. Carlsbad Caverns Wilderness, New Mexico

 Spelunkers would be hard pressed to find a better place to explore than Carlsbad Caverns.
 Its 118 caves include the world-famous Carlsbad Cavern and 125-mile long Lechuguilla Cave.
 Over 120 miles have been mapped to a depth of 1,600 feet, making it the deepest limestone cave in the nation.
 Its largest chamber is also the fifth largest on the continent.
 No surprise that it is a haven for bat lovers too - 17 different species live here.